cloudnative-pg/cloudnative-pg/docs/src/kubernetes_upgrade.md

 3. re-joining the node to the cluster (`uncordon`)

-The above process requires workloads to be either stopped for the entire duration of the upgrade or migrated on another node.
+The above process requires workloads to be either stopped for the entire duration of the upgrade or migrated to another node.

 While the latest case is the expected one in terms of service reliability and self-healing capabilities of Kubernetes, there can